The Rules of Arbitration

 A. The arbitration award is final and after it is notified in accordance with applicable laws, it shall be binding.

-B. By their submission to arbitration by the Centre, the parties undertake to treat the award as final and binding and to comply with the contents of the award without delay.
+B. By their submission to arbitration by the Center, the parties undertake to treat the award as final and binding and to comply with the contents of the award without delay.

-D. If the losing party, being a member of the Chamber of Commerce, Industries and Mines fails without justification to comply with the award within 20 days of due notification thereof, the other party may apply to the disciplinary committee of the Chamber of Commerce of Iran for due consideration and decision.
+D. If the losing party, being a member of the Chamber of Commerce, Industries, Mines and Agriculture fails without justification to comply with the award within 20 days of due notification thereof, the other party may apply to the disciplinary committee of the Chamber of Commerce of Iran for due consideration and decision.

 The arbitration proceedings conclude or terminate by an award or a decision of the Arbitrator in the following cases: